-The internal/external examiner is a UW faculty member from outside the Department of Psychology, with the restriction that the person cannot have a cross-appointment with Psychology.
+The internal/external examiner is a UW faculty member from outside the Department of Psychology.
 Faculty members in Psychology at Renison and St. Jerome’s are also ineligible.
 The student’s research supervisor will make initial contact with the prospective internal/external to ascertain whether he or she would be willing to serve in this capacity.

 The external examiner is a faculty member from another university who holds a doctorate and has particular expertise in the topic of the thesis.
 To ensure fairness and impartiality, the external examiner must be at arm's length from the candidate, the supervisor(s), and the thesis research, and must not be in a potential conflict of interest with regards to the outcome of the thesis examination.
 Please see the GSPA guidelines on selecting an appropriate external examiner.
 The student’s supervisor will make initial contact to determine the examiner’s willingness and availability.
 If the external is indeed willing and available, the supervisor will inform the Administrative Coordinator, Graduate Studies, who will then prepare for a formal invitation to be sent by the Associate Dean’s Office.

 The candidate should never attempt to make any contact with the external examiner.

 The supervisor should supply the Psychology Administrative Coordinator, Graduate Studies with the following information a minimum of eight weeks before the dissertation defence date: